serapagranchose/serapagranchose/README.md

 ### Hello there 👋

-I'm a french developper and I like things simple yet effective
+I'm a french developer and I like things simple yet effective

 ___
 <p align="center">